GuineaPigUuhh/FNF-Forge-Engine/README.md

 > Friday-Night-Funkin-Mp4-Video-Support

-PolybiusProxy (me) - Creator of hxCodec.
+PolybiusProxy - Creator of hxCodec.

 datee - Creator of HaxeVLC.